 Fall Colloquia and Guest Speakers

-Each Spring, the Institute for Ethnic Studies celebrates another year of success and service with our Spring Celebration, which brings nationally recognized speakers to campus for lectures and receptions with students, staff, faculty, and the public.
+Each spring, we celebrated another year of success and service with our Spring Celebration, which brings nationally recognized speakers to campus for lectures and receptions with students, staff, faculty, and the public.

 In 2018, we welcomed celebrated writer Helena María Viramontes.